OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 **Safe VB .NET Stored Procedure Example**:

 The following code example uses a `SqlCommand`, .NET's implementation of the stored procedure interface, to execute the same database query.
-The `sp_getAccountBalance` stored procedure would have to be predefined in the database and implement the same functionality as the query defined above.
+The `sp_getAccountBalance` stored procedure must be predefined in the database and use the same functionality as the query defined above.

 ```vbnet
  Try